neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 - Demonstrate that the code works and explain the different parts:

-  - we select the button element with the `querySelector` and "save it as a variable with the name `myLoggingButton`"
+  - We select the button element with the `querySelector` and "save it as a variable with the name `myLoggingButton`".
-  - we use the method `addEventListener` on the button.
+  - We use the method `addEventListener` on the button.
 It's something we don't have to fully understand now - we have to know that we have to write `addEventListener` with brackets and have to use the syntax in this exact way.
-  - the `click` tells us that we listen to the click event
+  - The `click` tells us that we listen to the click event.
-  - the "function body" (the thing we write in the curly braces) is the JavaScript that is being executed when the event is triggered.
+  - The "function body" (the thing we write in the curly braces) is the JavaScript that is being executed when the event is triggered.

 - Explain that we want to have three buttons: one to add, one to remove, and one to toggle the color of the `mainElement`.
 - Add three buttons to your `index.html`: